elementor/elementor-developers-docs/src/managers/registering-widgets.md

 ## Registering New Widgets in Previous Versions

-For earlier Elementor versions, register new widgets using the following code:
+For earlier versions of Elementor, register new widgets using the following code:

 ```php
 /**